NWACus/avy/CONTRIBUTING.md

 - `'all'`: all of the above will be logged

 `$LOG_NETWORK_MATCHING`: the value of this variable will be used to filter what is logged, using simple sub-string matches on the formatted URL with query parameters (e.g. `url.includes(log_network_matching)`).

-# NAC Staging Access

-Register for a new account at http://centers.avalanche.org/ under the NWAC center, forward this request to Chris Lundy.

-Then, that dashboard will allow for full write and read access to the staging dataset for the NWAC center.